justiceandy/d2-multi-instance/readme.md

 | inject | Inject a saved accounts auth token into registry |

 ### Project Assumptions
-- Each Instance of Diablo is required to have its own directory.
+- Each Instance of D2R is required to have its own directory.
 See [Game Files]()
 - Login for Bnet will still be handled manually

 ### Dependencies